cbworden/shake-doc/background.rst

 codes for the seismic station components, network contributors, and potential outlier or clipped flag codes are provided in the :ref:`technical-guide`.
-Peak horizontal acceleration and spectral acceleration values are in units of percent-g (where g = acceleration due to the force of gravity = 981 cm/s/s).
+Peak horizontal acceleration and spectral acceleration values are in units of percent-g (or %g, where g = acceleration due to the force of gravity = 981 cm/s/s).
 The peak values of the vertical components are not used in the construction of the maps.
 Peak velocity values are given (in cm/sec) at each station.
 Acceleration spectra are the response of a 5% critically damped, single-degree-of-freedom